Jaya3112/Railway_Reservation_System/README.md

 # Railway Reservation System - A DBMS Project

 - This system is basically concerned with online reservation of railway tickets to the passengers.
-- In this project tells how reservation is done.
+- In this project shows how reservation is done.
 - Store abd retrieve information about the various transactions realted to rail travel.
 - Keep track of all passengers and thus schedule their journey accordingly.
 - Maintains records of passengers travelling in the different dates reaching different destinations.

 ## Scope

-- All the manual work should be converted and computerized so that the amnual work for the employees will be reduced.
+- All the manual work should be converted and computerized so that the manual work for the employees will be reduced.
 - The database should be stored in computer rather than storing all the records manually.
 - It improve the railway services and also solve lots of problem of system.